TayyubaK/SQL-Project/starting_with_questions.md

     Note, this results in a revenue $6,092.56 difference between the country-level and city-level analysis.
 The entire amount belongs to the U.S. but since we cannot assign a city to it, the true total sum and percentage of U.S. city revenue may be understated.

 **Answer:**
 * The United States is the biggest market by a wide margin.
 Revenue from the U.S. makes up 92.11% of total revenue from all countries.
-The #2 ranked city is Israel accounting for 4.22%.
+The #2 ranked country is Israel accounting for 4.22%.
 * Looking at the city-level revenue, even the #4 ranked city in the U.S. generates 7.42% of revenue, which is slightly higher than the #1 ranked city of Tel Aviv-Yafo, Israel with 7.35%.
 * The U.S. and its cities are very important to the revenue generation on the site.
 Other markets have yet to grow significantly.